SUSE-Enceladus/public-cloud-info-service/SUSE.rst

 How To Make A Release
 =====================

+1. update setup.cfg with the new version

-1. create a git annotated tag for the release version.
+2. create a git annotated tag for the release version.
 For example:

    .. code-block::

      git tag -a v2.0.0 -m "Release 2.0.0" git push --tags

-2. checkout the *python-PintServer* package in *Devel:PubCloud:ProductionServices:pint*.
+3. checkout the *python-PintServer* package in *Devel:PubCloud:ProductionServices:pint*.

    .. code-block::

      isc bco Devel:PubCloud:ProductionServices:pint python-PintServer

-3. update both the *version* and *revision* values in the *_service* file
+4. update both the *version* and *revision* values in the *_service* file

-4. update *python-PintServer.spec* with the new version and release
+5. update *python-PintServer.spec* with the new version and release

-5. submit the changes
+6. submit the changes